-- 1. Use much smaller initial (minimum) contention window size minCW than the IEEE 802.11 MAC; - 2.
-Use much larger maximum contention window size maxCW than the IEEE 802.11 MAC; - 3.
-Increase the contention window size of a station when it is in both collision state and deferring state; - 4.
+- 1. Use much smaller initial (minimum) contention window size min CW than the IEEE 802.11 MAC. - 2.
+Use much larger maximum contention window size max CW than the IEEE 802.11 MAC. - 3.
+Increase the contention window size of a station when it is in both collision state and deferring state. - 4.
 Reduce the backoff timers exponentially fast when a prefixed number of consecutive idle slots are detected. - 5.
 Assign the maximum successive packet transmission limit to keep fairness in serving users.

-Item 1 and 4 attempt to reduce the average number of idle backoff slots for each contention period $(E[B_c])$ in (2).
+Items 1 and 4 attempt to reduce the average number of idle backoff slots for each contention period ($E[B_c]$) in (2).
 Items 2 and 3 are used to quickly increase the backoff timers, hence quickly decrease the probability of collisions.
 In item 3, the FCR algorithm has the major difference from other contention-based MAC protocols such as the IEEE 802.11 MAC.
-In the IEEE 802.11 MAC, the contention window size of a station is increased only when it experiences a transmission failure (i.e., a collision).
-In the FCR algorithm, the contention window size of a station will increase not only when it experiences a collision but also when it is in the deferring mode and senses the start of a new busy period.
+In the IEEE 802.11 MAC, the contention window size of a station is increased only when it experiences a transmission failure (i.e., a collision) or senses a busy medium at initial access.
+In the FCR algorithm, the contention window size of a station increases not only when it experiences a collision but also when it is in the deferring mode and senses the start of a new busy period.
 Therefore, all stations which have packets to transmit (including those which are deferred due to backoff) will change their contention window sizes at each contention period in the FCR algorithm.
-Item 5 is used to avoid that a station dominates packet transmissions for a long period.
-If a station has performed successive packet transmissions of the maximum successive packet transmission limit, it changes its contention window size to the maximum value (maxCW) to give opportunities for medium access to other stations.
+Item 5 is used to avoid the situation that a station dominates packet transmissions for a long period.
+If a station has performed successive packet transmission limit, it changes its contention window size to the maximum value (max CW) to give opportunities for medium access to other stations.